-Hand-in occurs when you correctly solve a level and use the "-s" command line flag.
-The program sends a message containing your team name (be sure to set the "-t" command line flag properly) and your exploit string to the grading server.
+Hand in occurs automatically whenever you correctly solve a level.
+The program sends email to our grading server containing your team name (be sure to set the "-t" command line flag properly) and your exploit string to the grading server.
 You will be informed of this by BUFBOMB.
-Upon receiving the message, the server will validate your string and update the lab web page.
+Upon receiving the email, the server will validate your string and update the lab web page.
 You should check this page a few minutes after your submission to make sure your string has been validated.
 [If you really solved the level, your string should be valid.]